JensGe/WebSch/README.md

 ## Python Packages

-The project is build on the python packages FastAPI (https://fastapi.tiangolo.com/).
+The project is built on the python package FastAPI (https://fastapi.tiangolo.com/).
-FastApi itself is build on the following packages:
+FastApi itself is built on top of the following packages:
 - Starlette (https://www.starlette.io/)
 - pydantic (https://pydantic-docs.helpmanual.io/)